codex-protocol/contract.codex-registry/README.md

-# Codex Protocol | Codex Title Contract
+# Codex Protocol | Codex Registry Contracts

 ## To do
 ### Testing